-If a qualified successor entity does not exist, DigiCert will:
+Unless otherwise addressed in an applicable agreement between DigiCert and a counterparty, if a qualified successor entity does not exist, DigiCert may:

 - 1. transfer those functions capable of being transferred to a reliable third party and arrange to preserve all relevant records with a reliable third party or a government, regulatory, or legal body with appropriate authority; - 2. revoke all Certificates that are still un-revoked or un-expired on a date as specified in the notice and publish final CRLs; - 3. destroy all Private Keys; and - 4. make other necessary arrangements that are in accordance with this CPS.